Do you have to live in Los Angeles to get a JFLA interest-free loan?

 No, we do not allow guarantors to sign on two different loan applications.
 There is one exception to this rule when parents, with good credit and steady income, want to guarantee loans for two of their children.

-Once we receive all the required loan documentation (guarantor forms, copies of drivers’ licenses, and anything else), it takes 7 to 10 days for processing.
+Once we receive all the required loan documentation (guarantor forms, copies of drivers’ licenses, and anything else), it takes about 7 days for processing.

 All loan requests are subject to approval.
 Loans are not pre-approved or guaranteed.